-- Feel free to ask questions to the instructor, and answer questions asked by the instructor.
-Discussions are to be focused on the class material, concepts, homework and policies.
-Private conversations can wait until after class.
-(If you feel you might need a friend to translate during lectures, please talk to me about your situation this week.) - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation (as described above), which will be added directly to your score for the quarter.
-If you are uncomfortable with speaking up in class, you can also earn the bonus points by asking questions during office hours. - Disruptive, distracting or disrespectful behavior in the classroom is unacceptable.
-(This includes anything resembling texting, using cell phones / tablets / computers, sleeping, doing homework from this or another class.)
-You will be asked to leave and it will count as one absence.
-If I have to ask you to leave twice (for the same or separate incidents), I will act to have you suspended/withdrawn from my class. - If you arrive late, wait until the end of class to sign in. - Silence all noisemaking devices before you enter the classroom.
-This includes phones, tablets, computers and other such items.
-You may set your phone to vibrate mode only if you are expecting an urgent call.
+- Feel free to ask questions to the instructor.
+Discussions are to be focused on the class material, concepts, homework and policies. - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation in office hours, which will be added directly to your score for the quarter. - Disruptive, distracting or disrespectful behavior in the lecture or office hours is unacceptable.
+(This includes any form of Zoom bombing ie. inappropriate sharing of language, sounds, images, videos etc. with the instructor or any members of the class during a Zoom lecture or office hours.)
+You will be removed from the Zoom session, and you will be unable to rejoin that session.
+If I have to remove you twice during the quarter, I will act to have you suspended/withdrawn from my class.